ethercrab-rs/ethercrab/SPECNOTES.md

 SOEM sets the slave's `Obits` and `Ibits` in `ecx_map_coe_soe`.
 If they're greater than zero (i.e. we have PDI mapping from CoE), the `ecx_map_sii` call in `ecx_config_find_mappings` will be a noop.

-The only thing CoE changes for sync managers is the data length - the FMMUs must be altered according to the CoE dictionary.
+The only thing CoE changes for sync managers is the data length.
+The FMMUs must be altered according to the CoE dictionary.

 > The tables are located in the object directory at index 0x1600 to 0x17FF for the RxPDOs and at
 > 0x1A00 to 0x1BFF for the TxPDOs.